webinos/webinos-api-vehicle/README.md

 Once you have a reference to an instance of a service you can use the following methods:

+###get(vehicleDataId, callOnSuccess, callOnError)

+Vehicle event types defines the possible vehicle data, which can be retrieved using the get method.

+###addEventListener(vehicleDataId, eventHandler, capture)

+Vehicle addEventListener method defines the possible vehicle data, which can be retrieved continously.

+###removeEventListener(vehicleDataId, eventHandler, capture)

+Vehicle removeEventListener method defines the possible vehicle data, which can be removed.

+###POI(name, position, address)

+The dictionary contains the name of a POI and its address and/or geolocation as a LatLng object

+###Address(country, region, county, city, street, streetNumber, premises, additionalInformation, postalCode)

+Address method denotes the address of the POI.

+###LatLng(lat, lng)

+LatLng method contains geolocation as a LatLng object

+###requestGuidance(callOnSuccess, callOnError, destinations)

+address properties, which can be passed to the navigation system using the requestGuidance() function

+###findDestination(callOnSuccess, callOnError, search)

+finalDestination method queries the navigation system to retrieve POIs for a given search string.

 ## Links ##